 Often, pre-trial custody takes place in abysmal overcrowded conditions, where no facilities for recreation or rehabilitation are available.
-Moreover, statutory remission and parole no not operate on such periods of custody.

-In R. v.
-Regan et al, the Alberta Court of Appeal dealt with a Crown appeal against a series of sentences imposed after pleas of guilty to two charges of assault causing bodily harm described as "savage beatings".
+Moreover, statutory remission and parole no not operate on such periods of custody.53 series of sentences imposed after pleas of guilty to two charges of assault causing bodily harm described as "savage beatings".
 The Court addressed the issue of PSC in the context of the sentencing judge's view that a two-for-one "rule of thumb" applied.
 In the course of raising the sentences, the Court rejected the "rule of thumb" and remarked: